alexelash/personal-website/_projects/nonprofit-webapp.md

 hero:
   title: 'App design for a non-profit'
   desc: |
     I worked as the sole UX/UI designer, and had the opportunity to work on many aspects of the final application.
-Though I can’t share visuals or specifics about the work itself, I will describe the process and my role.
   image: 'nda-webapp/nda-web-app_hero.png'
   image-alt: 'Mock-up of a anonymized page of the application.'
   image-size: 'cropped'